sunnyhoang314/sunnyhoang314/README.md

 ###

 <p align="left">I am currently a student at the University of Calgary pursuing a degree in Computer Science.
-I have interests in software engineering and game development.
+I have interests in software engineering fullstack developmen, and game development.
 In my spare time, I like to play FPS games such as Escape from Tarkov, Insurgency Sandstorm, Counter-Strike 2, and many more.
 I like to listen to music such as Canto-pop (specifically from the 80s-90s) and J-Pop.</p>

 ###